gyuujiru1212112/real-time-chat-app/README.md

 ## User’s Guide

 ### Client (Command-line Utility)
-This command-line interface is built using the rustyline crate, enabling command history navigation with the up/down arrow keys.
-It also supports copying and pasting text into the command line input.
+This command-line interface is built using the rustyline crate, **enabling command history navigation with the up/down arrow keys**.
+It also supports **copying and pasting** text into the command line input.

 #### Before Login
 - **Signup & Login Rules:**